haqueshenas/EPL/README.md

 1. **Reliability** – Rigorous, tested code and scientifically sound methods.
 2. **Simplicity** – Clear examples, minimal dependencies, and step-by-step guides.
 3. **Availability** – All code hosted openly on GitHub under permissive licenses.
-4. **Affordability** – VPL strives to keep solutions free or inexpensive.
+4. **Affordability** – EPL strives to keep solutions free or inexpensive.
 5. **Reproducibility** – Sample data and parameter files included so outputs can be cross-checked.
 6. **Community** – Any researcher, anywhere, is welcome to use, test, and improve these tools.